xplosionmind/pise-notes.club/_notes/History of Economic Thought/Phisiocracy.md

 Society is composed by three classes:
 - **landowners**, who live by gaining a surplus by the productive class
 - the **productive class**, namely agriculture, which produces agricultural goods, and it is defined productive since it is <u>responsible for the surplus</u>, or the **net product**
-- the **sterile class**, namely the manufacturing sector, which needs a quantity of agricultural goods to produce manufactured goods.
-This class is defined as “sterile” since the value of their output is considered equal to the overall value of the input.
+- the **sterile class**, namely the <u>manufacturing sector</u>, which needs a quantity of agricultural goods to produce manufactured goods.
+This class is defined as “sterile” since <u>the value of their output is considered equal to the overall value of the input</u>.

 Some key points to be underscored about the *Tableau*:
 - **Reproduction**: the 2 billions *livres* return to the farmers, furthermore both agriculture and manufacturing recover their goods in order to be able to start a new production cycle.